 In April 2020, the Families First Coronavirus Response Act (H.R.
-6201) was signed into law to help small businesses and their employees during the COVID-19 outbreak.
+6201) was signed into law to help small businesses and their employees during the COVID-19 outbreak, and it was updated by the Consolidated Appropriations Act, 2021.
 The Act is designed to provide employees of most small businesses with paid leave, to address their own health needs or to care for family members.
 And it gives their employers two new, refundable payroll tax credits, which are designed to immediately provide dollar-for-dollar reimbursement for the cost of providing Coronavirus-related leave to their employees.

-This legislation will enable employers to keep their workers on their payrolls, while also ensuring that workers are not forced to choose between their paychecks and the things they need to do to stay healthy, protect public health, and combat the virus.
+This legislation enables employers to keep their workers on their payrolls, while also ensuring that workers are not forced to choose between their paychecks and the things they need to do to stay healthy, protect public health, and combat the virus.

 Families First Act Highlights and FAQs

-Here are quick answers to some of the key questions many employers have:
+Here are quick answers to some of the key questions many employers have about the FFCRA and paid leave.
+Note that the IRS has more detailed information on its Coronavirus page.

 When do the requirements of the FFCRA go into effect?

-Is there anything employers need to do right now?
+Is there anything employers are required to do?

-Which small businesses are required to provide paid leave (and are eligible for the tax credits)?
+Which small businesses are eligible for the tax credits when they offer paid leave?

-When is an employee entitled to take leave under the Act?
+When may an employee take leave under the Act?

 - Are under a federal, state, or local order for quarantine or isolation in response to COVID-19.